ezachrisen/indigo/guide.md

 - ``type`` returns the type of the value
 - ``string`` converts an int or a timestamp to a string

+CEL comes with [extension functions](https://github.com/google/cel-go/tree/master/ext) that can be enabled as well, adding more string functions, for example.

 We'll cover functions related to timestamps and durations later.

 </br>
 </br>